-Based on the above material platform and the optimized nanocell parameters, we constructed a complete three-dimensional metalens model in Lumerical FDTD to evaluate its optical performance under realistic electromagnetic conditions.
-The metalens has an effective aperture radius of R=38.7~$\mu$m and focal length of \textit{f}=100~$\mu$m, corresponding numerical aperture of NA=0.39.
-The nanopillar elements are arranged on a square lattice with a period of \textit{p}=900~nm, and each lattice site selects an appropriate geometry (\textit{l},\textit{w},$\theta$) from the pre-established library according to the target focusing phase profile $\phi(r)$, thereby achieving the desired local transmission phase modulation.
-The 3D view of the complete model constructed in FDTD is shown in Fig.~\ref{simulated_3Dimage}.
+Based on the material platform and optimized nanocell library, we built a full 3D metalens model in Lumerical FDTD to evaluate performance under realistic electromagnetic conditions.
+The metalens has an effective aperture radius of $R=38.7~\mu$m and focal length $f=100~\mu$m (NA=0.39).
+Nanopillars are arranged on a square lattice with period $p=900$~nm; each site selects a geometry $(l,w,\theta)$ from the pre-established library to implement the target focusing phase profile $\phi(r)$.